 Workbench Moderation is one of the components of the Workbench modules suite.
-Among Workbench proper, Workbench Access and the WBM itself the latter is the most important one.
+Among Workbench proper, Workbench Access and the WBM itself, the latter is the most important one.
 It makes content management on a site a lot easier for administrators, editors or publishers.

-Using this module you will be able to control the states of the nodes on your site easily.
+Using this module, you will be able to control the states of the nodes on your site easily.

-In Drupal there were only two node states — published and unpublished.
+In Drupal, there were only two node states — published and unpublished.
 The first one could be seen by everybody, whereas the latter one was accessible only to owners and administrators.
 There is an obvious reason why the changes to this system were made.
 If the node needed to be edited by a person who didn’t have rights to access it, it caused problems.

 Now, with the help of the Workbench for Drupal 8 you can create as many states as you want to control the workflow.
-Thus, if you applied a “needs review” state to your content, editors can easily do their job without any trouble.
+Thus, if you applied a “need's review” state to your content, editors can easily do their job without any trouble.

 Some features of Workbench Moderation

 The workbench moderation module creates a simple workspace for authors, publishers and editors where they can clearly see what work should be done next.
-It’s so easy to use that they can concentrate on the task, rather then on how to use Drupal.
+It’s so easy to use that they can concentrate on the task, rather than on how to use Drupal.